UniversalRobots/Universal_Robots_ROS_Driver/README.md

 <center><img src="ur_rtde_driver/doc/initial_setup_images/e-Series.png" alt="Universal Robot e-Serie familie" style="width: 45%;"/></center>

-With the release of UR’s new e-Series, the demand for a ROS driver that supports the new manipulators and the newest ROS releases and paradigms like ROS-control have increased further increase.
+With the release of UR’s new e-Series, the demand for a ROS driver that supports the new manipulators and the newest ROS releases and paradigms like ROS-control has increased further.
 The goal of this driver is to provide a stable and sustainable interface between UR robots and ROS that strongly benefit all parties.

 It is the core value of Universal Robots, to empower people to achieve any goal within automation.
 The success criteria of this driver release is to follow this vision, by providing the ROS community with an easy to use, stable and powerful driver, that empowers the community to reach their goals in research and automation without struggling with unimportant technical challenges, instability or lacking features.